 ABOUT PATTY L. FLETCHER

-Patty L. Fletcher lives in Kingsport Tennessee where she works full time as a Writer and Social Media Promotional Assistant.
+Patty L. Fletcher lives in Kingsport Tennessee where she works full time as a Writer with the goal of bridging the great chasm which separates the disAbled from the non-disAbled.
+And as a Social Media Promotional Assistant.

 She can also be found in two anthologies which are, December Awethology Light